daniel-ferradal-marquez/single-file-httpd.conf/README.md

 * I consider most configurations out there for tutorials can be misguiding.

-* Here I just pretend to define a basic template configuration with every basic need within a single configuration file.
+* Here I just pretend to define a basic template configuration with every basic need within a single configuration file being also "production ready" at the same time for example, including most security considerations.

 * The aim for this are newbies and people who work on their own projects but this can be used for much more.